Is Switchblades / Automatic Knives Legal in Florida? (2026)

 Category Details

-Sale & Purchase Illegal to sell or manufacture.
+Sale & Purchase Legal to sell or manufacture, except for ballistic knives.

 Age Restriction None